amylaurence1/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

-For all router types, users will find the following in the box:
+## What you get

+Each router bundle contains:

 - 4G wireless router
 - battery (with approximately 25% charge)
 - charging cable (micro-USB)
 - quick start guides

-The router will have a SIM card inserted that provides 20GB of data per month which will reset on the first day of each month.
+All 4G wireless routers come with SIM cards that provide data until 31 July 2021.
+To continue using routers after this date, you must [reset them and replace their SIM cards](/devices/reset-your-wireless-router).

-We suggest you make young people and families aware that:
+You should make young people and families aware that:

-- SIM cards will remain active until the end of July 2021.
+- SIM cards will remain active until 31 July 2021
-- routers will only work with the SIM provided - attempts to insert an alternative SIM or to use the SIM in another device will result in it being blocked
+- routers will need to be reset by the trust, local authority or school which sent the device to them, before inserting another SIM card
+- they should not attempt to reset their own router, otherwise it will stop working
-- once the 20GB limit has been reached the device will no longer connect to the internet - to reduce data usage, devices should be used for accessing remote education with ‘Standard Definition’ (SD) video selected where possible
+- once the 20GB limit has been reached the device will no longer connect to the internet
-- they should not attempt to reset their device to try to resolve issues, as this will result in both the router and SIM to stop working

 Step-by-step instructions for each type of router are provided below.
-These PDFs can be downloaded and provided by schools or local authorities to users to help them get online.
+These PDFs can be downloaded and given by schools or local authorities to users to help them get online.

 ## Setting up a Huawei router